-Caesar II introduced in 1984 from Intergraph Corporation is the most widely used software for pipe stress analysis.
+Caesar II introduced in 1984 by Intergraph Corporation is the most widely used software for pipe stress analysis.
 Caesar II allows accurate and quick analysis of piping systems that are subjected to thermal, weight, pressure, seismic, and wind.
 Caesar II can be used to analyze piping systems of any complexity or any pipe size.
-It is licensed by almost all over the engineering firms of the world.
+It is licensed by almost all the engineering firms of the world.
 Currently, the software is owned by Hexagon.

 AutoPipe vs Caesar II

-To find out the differences between AUTOPIPE and CAESAR II we will consider a sample model and study the features in both software.
+To find out the differences between AUTOPIPE and CAESAR II we will consider a sample model and study the features of both software.
 The model shown in Fig. 1 is a pump system where Pump A is Point 1 or Pump B is Point 90 and both Pump A and B are in the operation.
 Here point 170 is connected to a vessel that is oriented in the Z-axis and at the same point we have entered a flexible anchor defined by CAESAR under the option that shows WRC297 and by AUTOPIPE we have under the option that shows user flexibility.

 Preparing Load Cases

 Both CAESAR and AUTOPIPE perform the same task by providing the user with the stress analysis results based on the load cases that are applied to a geometric model of a particular piping system.
-However, there is little fundamental difference between both the applications on how load combinations are combined.
+However, there is little fundamental difference between both applications on how to load combinations are combined.